Import Apache Parquet Files from Cloud Storage into TiDB Cloud Starter or Essential

 .

-- When importing one file, enter the source file URI and name in the following format
+- When importing one file, enter the source file URI in the following format

-- Bucket Access: you can use a GCS IAM Role to access your bucket.
+- Credential: you can use a GCS IAM Role Service Account key to access your bucket.
 For more information, see Configure GCS access.

 andmy-data2.parquet

-: all Parquet files in the folder starting withmy-data
+: matches all Parquet files that start withmy-data

 When the import progress shows Completed, check the imported tables.